-While the substitution of imported consumption by UK produced has been of a moderate nature in construction, the switch away from imported goods in the pallets and packaging market has been more pronounced.
+While the substitution of imported consumption by UK produced has been taking place in construction, the switch away from imported goods in the pallets and packaging market has been more pronounced.

 The market share development by source of supply in this market is shown below.